-Overall the data available on recreational catch of SBT is limited but an initial review revealed high year-to-year variability in catches and the locations in which SBT were taken.
-For the past ten years, indicative estimates of annual recreational catches ranged between 3 and 85 tonnes with the highest catches occurring around Tasmania (Table 6).
+Overall the data available on recreational catch of SBT is extremely limited, but an initial review revealed high year-to-year variability in catches and the locations in which SBT were taken.
+Between 1998 and 2002, indicative estimates of annual recreational catches ranged between 3 and 85 tonnes with the highest catches occurring around Tasmania (Table 6).
 These data are indicative estimates only and are based on a range of different data sources.
+No estimates of recreational catches of SBT have been available since 2003.

-Table 5: Australian catch by gear and State for quota years 1988-89 to 2004-05
+Table 5: Australian catch by gear and State for Quota Years 1988-89 to 2006-07